3liteking148/seq-position-probs/README.md

   `sequences.fasta`.

 * The `anchor` shows profile,sequence coordinates.
 It means there are similar regions around these coordinates.

+In more detail, the score comes from adding the probabilities of all possible alignments passing through the anchor:

+score = log<sub>2</sub>[ (sum of alignment probabilities) / (probability of length-0 alignment) ]

-(These are [mid-anchored][frith2025] similarities.
-It tries all possible anchors, and outputs all whose *E*-values are &le; a threshold and are local minima.)
+It tries all possible anchors, and outputs all whose *E*-values are &le; a threshold and are local optima.

 The `s` lines show a representative alignment.
 This aligns letters whose probability of being aligned is > 0.5, among all possible